 - Erectile Dysfunction – Leriche syndrome – the result of distal aortic disease.
 Other features of the syndrome are buttock pain, and pale, cold legs.
 Surgery may be useful to reduce symptoms in these patients

-- Amputation –may be necessary in patients with very severe disease.
+- Amputation – may be necessary in patients with very severe disease.
 Usually only performed in patients with severe unremitting leg pain + gangrene, to prevent sepsis.
-Amputation should be performed as distally as possible, hopefully below the knee, as this provides the greatest flexibility with prosthetic replacement limbs, but must be high enough to provide sufficient perfusion to allow healing of the stump.
-Thus above the knee amputation is likely to heal better.
+Amputation should be performed as distally as possible, ideally below the knee, as this provides the greatest flexibility with prosthetic replacement limbs, but must be high enough to provide sufficient perfusion to allow healing of the stump.
+In many cases, above the knee amputation is likely to heal better.

 - Phantom limb pain is common, and usually treated with gabapentin.
 This is often used prophylactically, as this improves efficacy.